Commercial Lease Addendum

 Insurance Requirements and Risk Allocation

-Comprehensive Coverage Standards Commercial lease addendums should specify minimum insurance coverage levels based on property type and tenant activities.
-General liability coverage typically ranges from $1-5 million depending on business risk, while property insurance should cover full replacement value of tenant improvements and equipment.
+Commercial lease addendums should specify minimum insurance coverage levels based on property type and tenant activities.
+Generally, general liability coverage ranges from $1–5 million depending on business risk, while property insurance should cover full replacement value of tenant improvements and equipment.

 Tenant Improvements and Property Modifications

-End-of-Lease Restoration Requirements Clear restoration provisions prevent disputes at lease termination.
-Your addendum should specify which improvements remain with the property and which must be removed, including timeline requirements and professional restoration standards that ensure your property is ready for the next tenant.
+Clear restoration provisions prevent disputes at lease termination.
+Specifically, your addendum should specify which improvements remain with the property and which must be removed, including timeline requirements and professional restoration standards that ensure your property is ready for the next tenant.

 Assignment, Subletting, and Business Transfer Provisions